dwhiffing/fury/content/nato/fr/navy/Destroyers/body.md

 aircraft carriers.
 Both were modernized between 1989 and 1991 and carry 48 MASURCA Surface to Air Missiles (SAM), these are medium range French designed and produced missiles that are unique to this class of ship.
-(They were retrofitted onto the cruiser *Colbert* which retired in 1991).
+(They were also retrofitted onto the cruiser *Colbert* which retired in 1991).

 | **Pennant** | **Class** | **Ship** | **Status** | **Location** | **Role** | **Task** |